DataDog/hiring-engineers/answers/answers.md

 - Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

-  - I could get all to work except for {{host.ip}} this might be due to Docker compsoe but I have tried quite few thing but could not git it working unfortunately
+  - I could get all to work except for {{host.ip}} this might be due to Docker compose but I have tried quite few thing but could not git it working unfortunately

     ![](./screensshots/mon_tags.png)